-50% of students who take the STAR fall test will meet or exceed their projected goal score on the STAR spring reading assessment.
+50% of students who take the End of Course fall test will meet or exceed their projected goal score on the End of Course spring reading assessment.

 100% of students will participate in small group instruction for literacy on a daily basis.
-Adult Implementation:80% of teachers will be led by the Curriculum Director and/or Assistant Intervention Director which will meet monthly to (1) share and (2) analyze results of district adopted data sources and (3) establish shared expectations for implementing specific effective changes in the classroom using the Ohio 5 Step Process
+Adult Implementation: 80% of teachers will be led by the Curriculum Director and/or Assistant Intervention Director which will meet monthly to (1) share and (2) analyze results of district adopted data sources and (3) establish shared expectations for implementing specific effective changes in the classroom using the Ohio 5 Step Process.